kgautam01/DNN-Based-Face-Detection/README.md

 Once OpenCV and other dependencies are installed, you're good to go!

-2. Clone the project and put all the files in a separate folder in a directory.
+2. Clone the project and put all the files in a separate folder/directory.
 3. Open up the terminal on your Ubuntu machine, move to the directory in which your files are saved, and run the following commands:

 * For face_detction_images file(Detecting faces in an image)